 The data indicates that 35 out of 505 (representing 6.93% of individuals and 7.4% of car trips) individuals changed behavior after the Time of Day Pricing Initiative.
 The analyses indicate that users responded in a combination of ways to the new toll schedule.
-This includes: Decreased travel by car + increased use of transit (2.6%); Increased use of transit + increased / start carpooling (1.8%); Decreased number of trips during peak and increased during off peak (1.5%); Decreased number of trips during both peak and off peak (1.3%); and Increased use of public transportation + switched to E-ZPass (1.2%)
+This includes: decreased travel by car; increased use of transit (2.6%); increased use of transit plus increased carpooling (1.8%); decreased number of trips during peak and increased off peak trips (1.5%); and decreased number of trips during both peak and off peak (1.3%).

 The analyses conducted using a data set collected for another purpose for the PANYNJ indicate that among E-ZPass users who are aware of the off-peak discount program, 16% had changed their travel schedules to enjoy the off-peak discounts.
 This represents 7.68% of the E-ZPass users and 5.33% of the total number of users.
 The data also suggest that carriers are responsive to receivers' desires in terms of delivery times.
-93% of the carriers that indicated they cannot change delivery times, cited receivers' opposition as the key factor.
+Ninety-three percent of the carriers that indicated they couldn't change delivery times, cited receivers' opposition as the key factor.
 The project team will corroborate these findings using a survey targeting commercial carriers.

-Study Complete.
-The Evaluation Study of the Port Authority of New York and New Jersey's Time of Day Pricing Initiative final report was completed in March 2005.
-The final report can be accessed on the FHAW Highway Community Exchange website at: http://knowledge.fhwa.dot.gov/cops/hcx.nsf/384aefcefc48229e85256a71004b24e0/f28934ff571ff3c685256db10063e81b?OpenDocument
+Study Completed.
+The final report was completed in March 2005.
+It can be accessed on the FHWA Highway Community Exchange website at: http://knowledge.fhwa.dot.gov/cops/hcx.nsf/384aefcefc48229e85256a71004b24e0/f28934ff571ff3c685256db10063e81b?OpenDocument